The OVA (Ontario Volleyball Association) Beach Tour

 Officiating/Refereeing

 Players not currently playing a game are assigned to officiate and keep score for a game (usually in their pool or division).
 Please refer to the OVA Handbook on specific rules to playing OVA.
-For a complete set of rules, please refer to the FIVB Official Beach Volleyball Rules (most recent was approved 2016).
+For a complete set of rules, please refer to the FIVB Official Beach Volleyball Rules.

 OVA Officials patrol the courts to provide guidance throughout the day.